ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 [Attention is all you need](https://arxiv.org/abs/1706.03762) paper, and adds am optional stack of fully connected layers at the end.

+The stacked transformer encoder supports Rotary Position Embeddings (RoPE) via the `use_rope` parameter.
+When enabled, absolute positional embeddings are replaced with rotary embeddings that encode relative position information directly in the attention computation.
+RoPE provides better length generalization and is used by all modern LLMs (LLaMA, Mistral, etc.).

 {% set seq_encoder = get_encoder_schema("sequence", "transformer") %}
 {{ render_yaml(seq_encoder, parent="encoder") }}

 Parameters:

 {{ render_fields(schema_class_to_fields(seq_encoder, exclude=["type"])) }}

+### Mamba Encoder

+The Mamba encoder is inspired by selective state space models (Gu & Dao, "Mamba: Linear-Time Sequence Modeling with Selective State Spaces", 2024).
+It uses gated depthwise convolution to process sequences in linear time, making it suitable for very long sequences where transformer attention is too expensive.

+Unlike transformers which have O(n^2) attention complexity, Mamba processes sequences in O(n) time and memory, making it practical for sequences of 10,000+ tokens.

+{% set mamba_encoder = get_encoder_schema("sequence", "mamba") %}
+{{ render_yaml(mamba_encoder, parent="encoder") }}

+Parameters:

+{{ render_fields(schema_class_to_fields(mamba_encoder, exclude=["type"])) }}

 # Output Features